 - The special issue (SI) and all manuscripts to be published in it must be within the journal scope and comply with the manuscript types and with the same quality standards as regular submissions to ACP.
 Please notice and consider in particular that the journal scope is focused on studies with general implications for atmospheric science rather than investigations which are primarily of local or technical interest.

-- ACP special issues usually have 2-4 SI editors, amongst whom at least one should be a member of the ACP editorial board with experience in the subject area of the special issue.
+- ACP special issues usually have a few dedicated SI editors, amongst whom at least one should be a member of the ACP editorial board with experience in the subject area of the special issue.
 Please contact appropriate board members directly to see if they are ready to act as (co-)editor for the planned special issue.
-Normally, the special issue editors, at least most of them, should not be closely involved in the work from which the special issue arises.
+The number of special issue editors should reflect the expected number of submissions (about one editor per six submissions per year).
+Normally, the special issue editors should not be closely involved in the work from which the special issue arises.
+If appropriate - especially for large special issues - one or two closely involved scientists may become special issue editors but should help with the editor assignment process rather than handling submissions by themselves.

 - Since the publication costs of ACP are covered by Article Processing Charges rather than subscription charges (open access publishing), there are no prefixed restrictions with respect to the number and length of papers.
 The only relevant criteria are the quality and relevance of the individual manuscripts.